 top of page

 She also infuses Black Feminist and social justice praxis into her creative processes as a dance dramaturg.
-Christmas' current creative scholarship is a collaborative project called Thick Like Me focused on dismantling racism, sexism, and fat-phobia in dance and beyond.
+She is a co-founder of Thick Like Me... a new dance organization boldly placing thick Black women dancers at the center of creative and academic discourse.
+Together, we promote body liberation and advocate for the systemic dismantling of racism, sexism, and fat-phobia in dance and beyond.

-Christmas holds a Bachelor of Science in Theater with minors in Dance and Advertising and a certificate in Cultural Competency from Central Michigan University.
-Christmas has performed in Hue Productions and the University Theater Dance Company.
+Dr. Alex also holds a Bachelor of Science in Theater with minors in Dance and Advertising and a certificate in Cultural Competency from Central Michigan University.
+She previously performed with Hue Productions and the University Theater Dance Company.

 About: About